 These Snickerdoodle Cookies are a standout when it comes to homemade sugar cookies.
 Rolled in a sweet and spicy cinnamon-sugar coating there's just something about the flavor of this vintage cookie that never grows old.

 Are you as much of a cookie fan as I am?
 I have to admit, cookies are just one dessert that I never outgrew.
 When my boys came along it was a spectacular excuse to have them on our dessert rotation, often.
 Now that they're teenagers, there's nothing that will separate them from a freshly baked pan of classic chocolate chips cookies, Reese's peanut butter chocolate chip cookies or a holiday favorite cranberry walnut chocolate chips cookies.
 In short, cookies simply never ever last long at our house.

 Snickerdoodles come with two schools of thought.
 Some people prefer a soft, pillowy fluffy cookie and others prefer their snickerdoodles to be a little chewy in texture.
 I love them both ways, but this recipe will yield a more chewy center with crisp edges.

-- It's important not to over bake these cookies or they''ll become crunchy.
+- It's important not to over bake these cookies or they will become crunchy.
 Adjust the baking time to how your oven performs.

 - Don’t skip chilling the dough.
 Chilling the dough allows the butter in the cookies to firm and melt more slowly while baking.
 The sugar is also able to absorb the fat more efficiently.
 Both contribute to the taste and texture of these cookies.

 - Snickerdoodle dough is famous for using the combination of baking soda and cream of tarter which provides leavening and texture to the cookies.
 Make sure both are fresh and don’t try to adapt the recipe with a substitution, for the best result.

 - Cinnamon is obviously a very dominate flavor for these cookies.
 Use a really good quality ground cinnamon for the best flavor.